-Natural Mortality, Age of Recruitment, and Maximum Age
+Natural mortality, age of recruitment, and maximum age

-A natural mortality rate of 0.3 is assumed for Gulf of Alaska Atka mackerel based on analyses of natural mortality for Aleutian Islands Atka mackerel.
-The value of 0.3 was calculated with the method of Hoenig (1983) and is described in Lowe et al. (2009).
+A natural mortality rate of 0.3 is assumed for GOA Atka mackerel based on analyses of natural mortality for AI Atka mackerel.
+The value of 0.3 was calculated with the method of Hoenig (1983), and is described in Lowe et al. (2009).

-A qualitative look at the sparse GOA fishery age data shows recruitment patterns similar to the Aleutian Islands fishery.
+A qualitative look at the sparse GOA fishery age data shows recruitment patterns similar to the AI fishery.
 The age of first recruitment appears to be 2-3 years, and full recruitment at 4 years (Lowe and Fritz 2001).
 This pattern becomes somewhat obscured when a strong year class dominates the distributions.

-The maximum age seen in the Gulf of Alaska fishery is 13 years (1990 fishery).
-This compares with a maximum age of 15 years for the Aleutian Islands.
+The maximum age seen in the GOA fishery is 13 years (1990 fishery).
+This compares with a maximum age of 16 years for the AI.

-Length and Weight at Age
+Length and weight at age